Coiot/cbr-main/src/albums/episode8.md

 - scene_number: 92
   scene_title: "Survived another day"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene92.jpg
   narration: "<p>The previous turn, Algeria and Songhai signed peace, just when Mascara were doomed to fall.
 Algeria didn’t face the crushing defeat we could have thought.
 At the end, they basically traded a city for a city.
-However Algeria seems exhausted, while Askia fields a healty army.
+However Algeria seems exhausted, while Askia fields a healthy army.
 So maybe, even without Mascara, it was the best decision to sign the peace deal.</p><p></p><p>I wonder if the Venetian settler will found a city in Spain.</p>"
 - scene_number: 93
   scene_title: "*random prequel meme*"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene93.jpg